-In the previous calculations, all the variance is treated as random, whereas common, systematic errors 242 243 should not allow solving stratigraphic inversions (they affect all ages in the same direction, although 244 to varying degrees).
-One of the main advantages of applying the models implemented in the 'BayLum' 245 package - contrary to other chronological modelling tools such as OxCal (Bronk Ramsey and Lee, 2013) 246 or Chronomodel (Lanos and Philippe, 2018) - lies in the possibility to include the structure of 247 uncertainties specific to OSL dating.
-For instance, a radiocarbon age is derived only from the ratio of 248 14C to 12C (on top of which comes the more complex problem of calibration), whereas an OSL age 249 involves a large number of measurements, each with its uncertainty (Aitken, 1985; 1998).
-The OSL 250 measurements required for the determination of the palaeodose are relatively standardised through 251 the widespread use of the SAR protocol (Murray and Wintle, 2000; Wintle and Murray, 2006).
-252 Conversely, there are several approaches - each with its equipment and standards - to determine the 253 various dose rate components.
-Given that these dose rates derive from different types of radiation 254 (alpha, beta, gamma and cosmic radiation) and are of various origins (mainly from potassium and the 255 uranium and thorium radioactive chains), there are many more contributions to the age uncertainty 256 from the dose rate term than from the palaeodose term, even though the size of the uncertainty on 257 dose rate is of the same order of magnitude as that on palaeodose - see for example Murray et al., 258 2015).
-As a result, there are almost as many ways of estimating systematic and random uncertainties 259 as there are (combinations of) ways to determine dose rates.
-Combès and Philippe (2017) detailed the 260 mathematical formulation of the dose covariance matrix, which links the ages of several samples

-261 measured using the same equipment and standards through common (systematic) errors (see also 262 Philippe et al., 2019).
-Nevertheless, the equations provided in this article are somewhat difficult to 263 translate in practice; here, we propose to outline how we implement a covariance matrix adapted to 264 (one example of) the measurements leading to OSL age calculation at the IRAMAT-CRP2A laboratory 265 (Bordeaux).
-We emphasise that what follows is not prescriptive; it should be viewed as an example of 266 a model of uncertainties.
-For alternative ways of estimating systematic and random errors, for 267 example, due to different measurements of dose rates, the reader is referred to the discussion (section 268 7.1).
+In the previous calculations, all the variance is treated as random, whereas common, systematic errors affect all ages in the same direction, although to varying degrees (so systematic errors are unlikely to result in stratigraphic inversions).
+One of the main advantages of applying the models implemented in the BayLum package - contrary to other chronological modelling tools such as "OxCal" (Bronk Ramsey and Lee, 2013) or "Chronomodel" (Lanos and Philippe, 2018) lies in the possibility to include the structure of uncertainties specific to OSL dating.
+For instance, a radiocarbon age is derived only from the ratio of ${}^{14}C$ to ${}^{12}C$ (on top of which comes the more complex problem of calibration), whereas an OSL age involves a large number of measurements, each with its uncertainty (Aitken, 1985, 1998).
+The OSL measurements required for the determination of the palaeodose are relatively standardised through the widespread use of the SAR protocol (Murray and Wintle, 2000; Wintle and Murray, 2006).
+Conversely, there are several approaches - each with its equipment and standards - to determine the various dose rate components.
+Given that these dose rates derive from different types of radiation (alpha, beta, gamma and cosmic radiation) and are of various origins (mainly from potassium and the uranium and thorium decay chains), there are many more contributions to the age uncertainty from the dose rate term than from the palaeodose term, even though the size of the uncertainty on dose rate is of the same order of magnitude as that on palaeodose - see for example Murray et al. (2015).
+As a result, there are almost as many ways of estimating systematic and random uncertainties as there are (combinations of) ways to determine dose rates; in any case, the notion of systematic error is only valid in a given context, which must always be made explicit.
+Combès and Philippe (2017) detailed the mathematical formulation of the dose covariance matrix, which links the ages of several samples measured using the same equipment and standards through common (systematic) errors (see also Philippe et al., 2019).
+Nevertheless, the equations provided in this article are somewhat difficult to translate in practice; here, we propose to outline how we implement a covariance matrix adapted to (one example of) the measurements leading to OSL age calculation at the IRAMAT-CRP2A laboratory (Bordeaux).
+We emphasise that what follows is not prescriptive; it should be viewed as an example of a model of uncertainties.
+For alternative ways of estimating systematic and random errors, for example, due to different dose rates measurements, the reader is referred to the discussion (Sect.
+7.1).